In Memoriam 1992-1997/Lex Meerburg

 Our hearts were grieved to learn of the passing of Knight of Bahá’u’lláh, distinguished servant and pioneer of the Faith, Lex Meerburg.
 We lovingly pay tribute to his devoted labours together with his dear wife to establish the Cause in Dutch New Guinea and to his lifelong steadfastness in the path of service.
 Be assured of our prayers in the Holy Shrines for the progress of his soul throughout the realms of eternity.
 Kindly extend our deepest sympathy to Elly Meerburg-Becking, members of his family and friends.

-Universal House ofjustice July 23, 1996
+the Universal House of Justice July 23, 1996

-Lex and his dear wife, Elly Becking, belonged to the first followers of Baha’u’llah in The Hague.
+Lex and his dear wife, Elly Becking, belonged to the first followers of Bahá’u’lláh in The Hague.
 The public meetings initiated by the American pioneer Eleanor Hollibaugh were where they first encountered the Faith and each other.
 When the first Local Spiritual Assembly of The Hague was formed in 1952, Elly was part of it.
 Lex followed her and joined the Faith two years later.

-Elly, who had grown up in Indonesia, was then working at the Ministry of Agriculture, Fishing and Food Supply and offered to be transferred to Dutch New Guinea (Western New Guinea) at a time when it was still a virgin territory for the Faith.
-She departed with a three-year contract and an engagement ring from Lex.
-The Guardian wrote to her, expressing his hopes “that, in the near future, your future husband will decide to join the ranks of the followers of Bahá’u’lláh, and will lend his reinforcement to your teaching activities.”
+The Guardian hopes "that, in the near future, your future husband will decide to join the ranks of the followers of Bahá’u’lláh, and will lend his reinforcement to your teaching activities."
 A year later they were married by proxy.
-Lex changed jobs and entered the service of the ministry, taking up a post that enabled him to leave for Hollandia (presently Jayapura City) in Dutch New Guinea with a three—year contract as well.
+Lex changed jobs and entered the service of the ministry, taking up a post that enabled him to leave for Hollandia (presently Jayapura City) in Dutch New Guinea with a three-year contract as well.
 Shortly thereafter Lex became a Bahá’í.

 Their joyous time in Dutch New Guinea, during which their only daughter, Monica, was born, lasted only a few years because of political unrest.
 From the remotely situated house that they had built, they continued